Srushti-S/Covid-19-Spread-Analysis/README.md

-# Covid-19-Spread-Analysis

-It's a python project that implements a live dashboard for COVID 19 spread analysis.
-This dashboard consists of a world map displaying corona cases in various regions along with a graph and count of the same.
-User can also see a detailed monthly graph of covid-19 cases of Indian states.
+# 🦠 Covid-19 Spread Analysis
+## 📌 Overview

+Covid-19 Spread Analysis is a Python-based project that implements a live dashboard for monitoring the spread of COVID-19 globally and in India.
+The dashboard provides real-time updates, visualizing coronavirus cases using an interactive world map, graphical trends, and statistical counts.

+## 🎯 Features

+    ✅ Live Dashboard with real-time COVID-19 data
+    ✅ Interactive World Map displaying cases across different regions ✅ Graphical Representation of COVID-19 case trends ✅ Detailed Monthly Analysis of COVID-19 cases in Indian states

+## 📊 Data Visualization

+The dashboard provides:

+    ✅ A world map highlighting COVID-19 cases across different countries ✅ A graphical representation of global trends
+    ✅ Monthly case trends for individual Indian states